tharunvarimadugu/speed-breaker-detection-using-Lidar/README.md

-# speed-breaker-detection-using-Lidar
+# Speed Breaker Detection using Lidar

-these project can be installed to vehicles where to solve the problem of finding the speed bumps and path holes.
+This project aims to detect speed breakers using Lidar technology.